konstantin0s/BreweryDBAPI/README.md

 Of course, I have added a little bit of css style to make it look like a website.

-.env file (with api key variable) needs to be added in the root project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).